raayan/raayanpillai.com/_posts/2019-09-02-schiit-stack.md

 What's cool about the Sys is you can use it two ways: to switch between inputs and feed to one output or to switch between outputs from one input.

 #### Features
-The Sys has two pairs of RCA jacks labelled **input** and one pair labelled **output**.
+The Sys has two pairs of RCA jacks labeled **input** and one pair labeled **output**.
-If you want to switch between inputs: use the plugs as they are labelled.
+If you want to switch between inputs: use the plugs as they are labeled.
 If you want to switch between outputs: plug your outputs into the inputs and your input into the output.
-On the front there is a volume knob that I really don't use and a toggle switch between your inputs (or outputs).
+On the front, there is a volume knob that I don't use and a toggle switch between your inputs (or outputs).

 ## Tidbits